FREE NEWSLETTER

 Greg Tomamichel

 One critical element that seems missed from most personal finance advice is that, for at least some of your life, you need to work really hard.
-The might mean overtime, weekends, nights, the difficult task that no-one else wants.
+That might mean overtime, weekends, nights, the difficult task that no-one else wants.

 The trouble is that advice like “work really hard” isn’t very glamourous and won’t get you many likes.